Textile Design - BA (Hons) Degree

 - Personal and artistic development

-- Traditional and digital print facilities, sewing workshop and knit machines
+- Traditional and digital print facilities and sewing workshop

 - Open access to campus-wide facilities including laser cutter, 3D craft workshop, pattern cutting tables and photo studios

 Click the blue tabs above for more information about this course.

 Validated by University of Brighton until the end of 2019-20.
 Validation by University of the Arts London (UAL) from September 2020: Please note that BA (Hons) Textile Design is ‘subject to validation’.
 ‘Validation’ is the process by which UAL and the College develops courses.
 It is developmental in nature and makes sure students get a high quality academic experience.
 During validation there may be some changes to the course content displayed on this page.
 Please contact us if you have any questions about this course.